 (Horse-drawn carriages add to the ambience)

 On my last visit, you could, of course, get your New Year lucky charms, punch, Schnitzel, and pastries here.
 But also wooden toys and hats-a-plenty, decorated glass candle holders and snow globes, for example.
-The market follows on from the Christmas market on the same site.
+The market followed on from the Christmas market on the same site.

 Consider the market worth a quick peek as you pass through, and you can always while away a few minutes with a steaming mug of something hot and admire the remarkable history around you.